Empowering Robot Path Planning with Large Language Models: osmAG Map Topology & Hierarchy Comprehension with LLMs: Approach

 \subsubsection{General Knowledge Dataset}

-Although during LoRA fine-tuning, the model's weight $W$ is being kept frozen, catastrophic forgetting caused by fine-tuning should be mitigated.
-Research by \cite{zhai2023investigating} indicates that LoRA fine-tuning is not entirely immune to this issue.
-Thus we form a small Dataset 5 with 20 general questions, such as "Who wrote 'Hamlet'?", to ensure that the model retains its capacity to respond to broad inquiries after the fine-tuning process.
+LoRA fine-tuning is not completely immune to catastrophic forgetting \cite{zhai2023investigating}.
+To verify that general knowledge capabilities remain intact, we created a small Dataset 5 with 20 general questions, like ``Who wrote `Hamlet'?", to test the model after fine-tuning.